AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 4_Flocculation/Floc_Design.md

 K_{e, \, baffle} = 2.56
 }$$

 This $K_e$ has been used to design many flocculators in AguaClara plants.
-However, this $K_e$ has not yet been rigorously tested in the field.
+However, this $K_e$ has not yet been rigorously tested for AguaClara plants the field.
 Therefore it might actually deviate from $2.56$.
-Research and testing the $K_e$ of a baffle is ongoing, but for now the designs made under the assumption that $\color{red}{K_e = 2.56}$ are functioning very well in AguaClara plants.
+Research and testing the $K_e$ of a baffle in an AguaClara plant is ongoing, but for now the designs made under the assumption that $\color{red}{K_e = 2.56}$ are functioning very well in AguaClara plants.
+Although research has been done by many academics on the minor loss coefficient, including [this paper by Haarhoff in 1998](https://onlinelibrary.wiley.com/doi/full/10.1046/j.1365-2087.1998.00093.x "Wiley library, Haarhoff 1998"), the $K_e$ values found are context dependent and empirically based.
+For AguaClara flocculator parameters, literature suggest a $K_e$ value between $2.5$ and $4$.

 ### Flocculator Efficiency
 When designing an effective and efficient flocculator, there are two main problems that we seek to avoid: